ACE1020spawn/breaking-bad/README.md

 A Mindustry mod where players take turns adding their own piece to the mod and then passing it on to others without any communication.
 (ps. thanks to MrDoes-Nobody for finding participants)

-[Another idea (for the last participant) - make a number of included content]

 everything works so that the person who will start is chosen, he has 3 days to do something. when these 3 days end, the project is transferred to another person for 3 days. this is repeated until the participants run out.
 The order is random

 everything will work on github with copies of commits made by all participants